NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

-**Thoughts:** I didn't consider breakfast much until today, porridge on it's own is a bit bland therefore will need to spice it up after a few days.
-Also discovered that soy sauce always contains multiple ingredients, so am unable to use it in a stir fry.
-The curry was really nice, I wouldn't have known that it was from my spice draw, if I hadn't made it.
+**Thoughts:** I didn't consider breakfast much until today; porridge on its own is a bit bland, so I'll need to spice it up after a few days.
+I also discovered that soy sauce always contains multiple ingredients, so am unable to use it in a stir fry.
+The curry was really nice; I wouldn't have known it was from my spice drawer if I hadn't made it.

 ##### 2nd Jul